 Remember, the central goal of this year’s Call for Code Global Challenge is to find high-quality, sustainable solutions to help address issues within the topic of sustainability.
 Make sure your entry describes the real world problem that your application solves in line with the theme of this year’s competition.
 Judges will consider your solution’s effectiveness at addressing a high-priority sustainability area, so make it very clear what that problem is, why your technological solution is an effective and appropriate remedy, and, of course, please ensure that it doesn’t end up adding to the problem!

-Tip No. 2 – Quickly describe how your solution is unique
+Tip No. 2: Make it clear how your solution is unique

-Don’t pitch your work as something all-encompassing and generic, like “A Platform for Disasters,” and instead focus on how well you are solving the specific problem you identified in a complete, creative, effective, and usable manner.
+One way to do this is to be very specific.
+Don’t pitch your work as something all-encompassing and generic, like “A Platform for Clean Energy” Instead, focus on how well you are solving the specific problem that you identified in a complete, creative, effective, and usable manner.

-And speaking of that deep-dive material, what ties your submission together is a consistent story across your submission entry.
-That includes a quality demonstration in your video, a clear roadmap describing the vision for what you’ve built, and a well-documented source code repository (which can contain additional diagrams and installation steps).
+And speaking of that deep-dive material, what ties your submission together is a consistent story across your entire submission entry.
+That includes a quality demonstration in your video, a clear roadmap describing the vision for what you’ve built, and a well-documented source code repository, which can contain additional diagrams and installation steps.

 A submission checklist

-Carefully review this list before you submit your final application.
-You can save your in-progress drafts, but you can’t edit your submission afterwards.
-The judges will likely be unable to contact you directly to point out permissions issues or ask follow-up questions.
+Carefully review this year’s solution requirement checklist before you submit your final application.
+It is unlikely that the judges will be able to contact you directly to point out permissions issues or ask follow-up questions.

-- Confirm that this is the one project everyone has agreed to submit.
+- Confirm that this is the one project that everyone has agreed to submit.

-- Collect teammate email addresses that are well-monitored for judging notifications.
+- Collect teammate names, emails, organization, and country.
+Ensure that any email addresses shared are monitored for judging notifications.